+- Compare Summaries

+- Compare Security checks

+- Compare Internal Review Notes

-3 For more information about how to use assessments in your existing audit process, see Save Assessments.
+- For more information about how to use assessments in your existing audit process, see Save Assessments.

-Compare assessment summaries
+5.7.1 Compare assessment summaries

 Use the Compare Summaries tab on the Assessment Comparison window to identify any differences in the security status of the two selected assessments.
 IDERA SQL Secure highlights each difference in yellow in the Assessment Status of each assessment.